The Ultimate 4 Days in Berlin Itinerary

 The Wall Museum contains innovative displays that present the events and history of what Berlin was like when the wall was in place.
 The museum has first-person accounts of what day-to-day life was like and explains the events that led to the inevitable fall of the wall.

-🏨 Places to stay close to the Wall Museum
+🏨 Stay near the Wall Museum

-East Side Gallery
+East Side Gallery - Berlin Wall

 The East Side Gallery is a public, free to visit, 1.3 km long section of the Berlin Wall that has several murals painted on it.
 This part of the wall is now a heritage-protected German landmark.